 We play other club fastpitch softball teams throughout the spring and fall season (e.g. University of Illinois, Western Illinois, Miami of Ohio, Bradley, Wisconsin Madison, Marquette, Loyola, etc).
 We compete in the Great Lakes - South conference.

-Redbird Table Tennis team after its first friendly tournament at the University of Illinois
+Redbird Table Tennis after its first official NCTTA tournament in Missouri

 Redbird Table Tennis was established as an RSO in the fall of 2016 and joined the Sport Club Program in 2017.
 This club is a platform for student-athletes to learn and excel in the sport and have the opportunity to compete through the National Collegiate Table Tennis Association, under USA Table Tennis.
 We strive to promote a sense of unity among our players and to build an enjoyable atmosphere for players of all skill levels.
 We will compete in at least three tournaments per year, along with exhibition events.